Small hydro: Growth

-According to a report by REN21, during 2008 small hydro installations grew by 28% over year 2005 to raise the total world small hydro capacity to 85 gigawatts (GW).
-Over 70% of this was in China (with 65 GW), followed by Japan (3.5 GW), the United States (3 GW) and India (2 GW).
-Global growth is expected to be 2.8% annually until the mid-2020s when capacity will be about 150 gigawatts.

-China planned to electrify a further 10,000 villages between 2005 and 2010 under their China Village Electrification Program, including further investments in small hydro and photovoltaics.
+Between 2005 and 2010, China planned to electrify a further 10,000 villages under their China Village Electrification Program, including further investments in small hydro and photovoltaics.
 By 2010, China had 45,000 small hydro installations, especially in rural areas, producing 160 Twh annually.
-Over 50% of the world's potential small hydro power was found in Asia; however, the report noted, "It is possible in the future that more small hydropower potential might be identified both on the African and American continents".
+Over 50% of the world's potential small hydro power was found in Asia; however, a report noted that "It is possible in the future that more small hydropower potential might be identified both on the African and American continents".

 In the mountains and rain forests of British Columbia, Canada there are a great many sites suitable for hydro development.
 However environmental concerns towards large reservoirs after the 1980s halted new dam construction.
 The solution to coping with increased demand was to offer contracts to independent power producers, who have built 100 run of the river projects under 50 MW.
 Power production without reservoirs varies dramatically, but older conventional dams retain or release water to average out production though the year.
 In 2014 these independent producers generated 18,000 GWh from 4,500 MW of capacity.

+As of 2022, the global capacity (for projects ≤10 MW) is approximately 79.0 GW, with China holding over 53% of the world's SHP installed capacity.
+Under this definition (≤10 MW), installed SHP capacity increased by 11% in the Americas from 2019 to 2022.
+Because of local differences in SHP definitions, it is likely that the installed capacity of SHPs across the globe is higher than these totals.
+Countries such as China, India, and Brazil, are significantly expanding their small hydro capacity in the 21st century.
+The continents of Asia, Africa and the Americas hold the most potential for small hydro power growth.

+History

+Wood water wheels along riversides may be considered the first examples of "small hydro".
+Up to the 17th century the efficiency of water wheels neared 70%.
+However, as the need for power generation increased small hydropower projects were phased out in favor of the large scale dams using newly designed turbines.

+Post 20th century environmental doctrine is moving away from large-scale hydropower construction due to increased awareness of ecological problems associated with dams.
+Examples of previous dam deconstruction projects include the Restoration of the Elwha River and Un-Dam the Klamath river movement in the United States.
+Both of these projects deconstructed dams with generation capacities less than 30 MW.